sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Good C programming habits. • /r/C_Programming](https://www.reddit.com/r/C_Programming/comments/1vuubw/good_c_programming_habits/) : C programming habits to adopt
 - [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html)
 - [How to Report Bugs Effectively](https://www.chiark.greenend.org.uk/~sgtatham/bugs.html) : Want to report a bug but you don't how?
 Check out this post
-- [Stuff you need to Code Better!](http://codebetter.com) : Stuff that will help you
 - [What are some bad coding habits you would recommend a beginner avoid getting into?](https://www.reddit.com/r/learnprogramming/comments/1i4ds4/what_are_some_bad_coding_habits_you_would/) : Bad habits to avoid when you get start
 - [PEP8 - Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/) : Style Guide for Python Code
 - [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html) : Google Python Style Guide